dddappp/A-Solana-Demo/README.md

 Developed using the Sui Move version of dddappp.
 The development process and testing procedures are documented in the README of the repository.
 The development efficiency is scary. 😄

-Below are the project requirements.

-#### Requirements

-**Overview**: We want to create a dApp for crowdfunding projects.
-Users can list their projects with a specific funding target and deadline to achieve it.

-For example, Dan wants to raise 5,000 Mango tokens for his Mango Orchard by November 10th.
-The project will be listed and other users can fund it by paying Mango tokens.
-If the target of 5,000 Mango tokens is not reached by November 10th, the funding amount will be returned to the supporters.
-If the target is met, the amount will be sent to Dan.

-We only need the smart contract, without a frontend.

-**Requirements**:

-*  The smart contract should enable users to create project listings, receive funds from supporters, and distribute funds to the project creator if the funding goals are met.
-*  Funds will be locked in the smart contract until a specified funding goal, set by the project creator, is reached.
-If not met, funds will be returned to the supporters.
-*  Each project must have a 15-day time limit from the date it starts, which will be managed by the smart contract.
-*  The smart contract code must include comments to explain how it works.
-*  The dApp should have its own native token that users can use to fund a project.